spencerfjelstad/byte_le_royale_2021/sphinx/TakingAction.rst

 ################

 You can set your trucks speed to an integer value between 1 and 80 MPH.
 Going faster will allow you to complete more contracts, but will also increase the probability of events happening.
+Your speed also affects your miles per gallon efficiency.

 EX: